pynucastro/pynucastro/docs/source/python-network.rst

    ``PythonNetwork`` provides the convenient method :func:`integrate_network <pynucastro.networks.python_network.PythonNetwork.integrate_network>`, which is a wrapper around :func:`scipy.integrate.solve_ivp` for integrating the reaction network.
-The resulting time evolution of the mass fractions can then be visualized using
-   :func:`plot_evolution <pynucastro.networks.python_network.PythonNetwork.plot_evolution>`,
-   which takes the solution returned by :func:`integrate_network <pynucastro.networks.python_network.PythonNetwork.integrate_network>`.
+This method returns a ``NetworkSolution`` object that stores the solution of the system.
+It also contains convenient methods for post-processing and visualizations, such as :func:`plot_evolution <pynucastro.networks.python_network.PythonNetwork.plot_evolution>`, which plots the time evolution of the mass fractions.